josdemmers/Diablo4Companion/README.md

 - Download the latest version from [Releases](https://github.com/josdemmers/Diablo4Companion/releases)
 - Extract files and run D4Companion.exe
 - Go to settings and select the **System preset** matching your resolution.
   - Make sure to click the update / download button first to get the latest version.
   - Use the recommended app settings listed for each resolution.
 - Go to affixes and create a new **Gear Affix Preset**.
+  - Or import a build from Maxroll or D4Builds ([wiki](https://github.com/josdemmers/Diablo4Companion/wiki/How-to-import-and-export-builds)).
 - Select your prefered affixes for each item slot.
+- Double click affixes to add/remove them from the list.
 - Read [Usage](https://github.com/josdemmers/Diablo4Companion#Usage) for more details on using the app.
+- For tips and troubleshooting there is also a wiki: https://github.com/josdemmers/Diablo4Companion/wiki

 ## Configurations